-- Produce written information in formats appropriate for journalistic, business and technical documents - Analyze audiences to make appropriate content and stylistic choices - Speak, write, edit and proofread using correct standard grammar and punctuation - Demonstrate the ability to use the style manuals and apply the documentation requirements in a given field - Understand and apply the ethical principles and behaviors that govern information gathering, interviewing and writing in a given field - Transfer into a bachelor's degree program at a four-year college or university
+- Produce written information in formats appropriate for journalistic, business and technical documents. - Analyze audiences to make appropriate content and stylistic choices. - Speak, write, edit and proofread using correct standard grammar and punctuation. - Demonstrate the ability to use style manuals and apply the documentation requirements in a given field. - Understand and apply the ethical principles and behaviors that govern information gathering, interviewing and writing in a given field.

 Program Concentration

-SPH 1010 Introduction to Speech Communication 3

-SPH 1130 Interviewing

-EGL 1040 Media Writing

-EGL 1340 Composition II: Writing About Technical
+EGL 1340 Composition II: Writing About

-Topics
+Technical Topics

-EGL 1360 Principles of Editing

 Electives

 Two courses must be 2000-level literature courses and

-the remaining two may be any credit courses except

-PED 1030; EGL 2150 or 2160 are recommended
+the remaining two may be any credit courses except PED 1030; EGL 2150 or 2160 are recommended

 Required General Education Courses 34-35 Credits

 EGL 1010 Composition I: Expository Writing 3

 EGL 1320 Composition II: Writing for Business 3

 Humanities 6

 Choose one course from each group:

 Group 1: SPH 1050, SPH 1090, SPH 1110

 Group 2: ART 1010, MUS 1010, PHL 1010,

 PHL 1090, THE 1010

-Mathematics 3
+Mathematics

 MAT 1120 or higher

 Science7-8

 Two courses, one of which must carry laboratory credit

-Social Sciences 6
+Social Sciences

 Choose one course from each group:

 Group 1: One History course from approved general

 education list

 Group 2: One Anthropology, Economics, Geography,

 Political Science, Psychology or Sociology

 course from approved general education list

+One additional course from either the Social Sciences

+or Humanities approved general education list 3

 Computer Literacy

 CIS 1010

-One additional course from either the Social Sciences or

-Humanities approved general education list 3

 Total Required for A.A.
-Degree61-62 Credits
+Degree 61-62 Credits